utopia-rise/jvm-godot-resource-serialization/README.md

 # JVM Serialization API for godot resources (WIP)

+## Overview
-This project is designed to make some serialization operations for Godot resources, on the JVM.
+This project allows one to deserialize Godot resources into kotlin classes.
-It is written in Kotlin, and no Java source should go in it !

-![kotlin-approval]
+It allows you to define your static item data as Godot resources (`tres` files) and be able to use those resources not only on the client, but also on your jvm based application (Server, Tool, ...).
+It uses reflection to inject the resource data into your kotlin classes (like Jackson for json and xml based data).

+## Status
-This project is currently a work in progress, and only support deserialization.
-For now it does not support internal resources (it will be added).
+This project is currently a work in progress, and only supports deserialization.
+For now, it does not support internal resources.

-We thank Bob Nystrom for his book [crafting interpreters](https://craftinginterpreters.com/), which has inspired our code.

-## Project's goal

-If you are a java user and a Godot game developer, this project might feet some of your needs.
-Imagine you build a game with godot, with some static data, registered as Godot resource (tres).
-On an other side, you have a java application (multi-player server, spring rest service, ...) and want this java application to use those resource as JVM objects.
-This project is made for you !
-It provide a deserializer for godot resource data format, using reflexion to inject data into your class instance, like you can do with json using Jackson.
+## Roadmap / Todo:
+- Internal resources support
+- Serialization from JVM to Godot resources
+- AllArgs constructor deserialization

 ## Usage

-The only thing you have to is to insure your data models between Java/Kotlin and GDScript are the same.
+The base requirement for this project to work is, that you keep your models between GDScript and Kotlin in sync.
-Let admit you have an Item Godot resource like this :
+Let's assume you have an Item Godot resource like this :

+### Model layout
 ```gdscript
 extends Resource